Niko Pirosmani: Posthumous reputation

 After his death, Pirosmani gained international reputation when he became admired as a 'naïve' painter in Paris and elsewhere.
 His paintings were represented at the first big exhibition of Georgian painters in 1918.
 From 1920 onwards, a number of articles were published about him.
 The first monograph on Pirosmani was published in 1926 in Georgian, Russian, and French.

 Interest in Pirosmani increased in the 1950s.

 In 1969, a film about him was made, titled Pirosmani.
 He inspired a portrait sketch by Pablo Picasso (1972).
 Pirosmani is also depicted on a Georgian lari bill (although this bill is rarely seen in circulation today, since 1 lari coins are far more common).
 A periodic newspaper titled Pirosmani is published in two languages in Istanbul.
 In 1983 Edward Kuznetsov produced the first catalogue raisonné on Pirosmani's work, entitled Niko Pirosmani, 1862-1918.

-Exhibitions of his work have been held in Kyiv (1931), Warsaw (1968), Paris (The Louvre) (1969), Vienna (1969), Nice and Marseilles (1983), Tokyo (1986), Zurich (1995), Nantes (1999), Turin (2002), Kyiv, Istanbul (2008), Minsk, Vézelay and Vilnius (2008–2009), and Vienna again (2018/19).
+Exhibitions of his work have been held in Kyiv (1931), Warsaw (1968), Paris (The Louvre) (1969), Vienna (1969), Nice and Marseilles (1983), Tokyo (1986), Zurich (1995), Nantes (1999), Turin (2002), Kyiv, Istanbul (2008), Minsk, Vézelay and Vilnius (2008–2009), Vienna again (2018–19) and Basel (Foundation Beyeler) (2023–2024).

 Today, 146 of his works are shown in the Art Museum of Georgia and sixteen paintings are exhibited in the Historical-Ethnographic Museum of Sighnaghi.
+Works by Pirosmanashvíli are part of the Zander Collection in Cologne.
 A monument was installed in Tbilisi.
 There is also the Niko Pirosmanashvili Museum in Mirzaani, Georgia, in one of his abodes.